More about #NeverOK

 Risky behaviour resulting from substance use (such as alcohol and drugs)

-#NeverOK is not about responding in a dramatic way - it’s about doing the right thing and saying what needs to be said - in many ways it's about using our common sense and being a good member of a caring community.
+#NeverOK is all about doing the right thing and being a good member of a caring community.

 How do I intervene if I see troubling behaviour?